netgroup/kubernetes-playground/README.md

 follow the instructions in the
 [official Kubernetes docs](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/).

-### Docker Registry

-To deploy a private Docker Registry, SSH into the master and run the configuration script:

-1. `vagrant ssh kubernetes-master-1.kubernetes-playground.local`
-1. Initialize Helm as described
-1. Initialize the Ingress Controller as described
-1. `sudo /vagrant/scripts/linux/bootstrap-docker-registry.sh`

-The registry is accessible at `https://registry.kubernetes-playground.local`

 ## Development and testing

-The test suite is executed automatically by Travis CI on each commit, according to the configuration (see [.travis.yml](.travis.yml)).

-You can also run the same test suite locally.
 To bootstrap a development environment, you need to install the runtime dependencies listed above, plus the development environment dependencies.

 ### Development dependencies